scicolabs/data-science-ml/Jupyter.md

-# Jupyter Notebooks on AWS
+# Jupyter Notebooks on AWS with MXNet
 ## Introduction

 In this lab you will be introduced to Jupyter Notebooks on AWS.
 [Jupyter](http://jupyter.org/) provides a user-friendly and easy-to-use interactive programming environment in a web browser.
 Jupyter runs very well just about anywhere.
 You can run it on your laptop, your desktop machine, or in the AWS cloud.